-Cash used in financing activities was \$1.3 billion in 2014, compared with \$394 million in 2013, and \$694 million in 2012.
-The increase in 2014 was driven primarily by higher debt repayments and lower debt proceeds, partially offset by reduced share repurchase activity (see Note 14).
-The change in 2013 reflected lower share repurchases and reduced proceeds from borrowings, net of debt repayments.
+Cash used in financing activities was \$1.3 billion in 2016, compared with \$693 million in 2015, and \$1.4 billion in 2014.
+The increase in 2016 was driven primarily by higher debt repayments and lower proceeds from borrowing, partially offset by lower share repurchase activity.
+The decrease in 2015 was driven primarily by higher proceeds from borrowings and lower debt repayments, partially offset by higher share repurchase activity.

-Share repurchases totaled \$318 million in 2014, \$627 million in 2013, and \$1.3 billion in 2012 for the purchase and retirement of 3.1 million, 8.3 million, and 18.8 million shares, respectively.
-On August 1, 2012, our Board of Directors authorized the repurchase of up to an additional 50 million shares of Common Stock through December 31, 2017, and 35.2 million shares remain under this authority as of December 31, 2014.
+Share repurchases totaled \$803 million in 2016, \$1.1 billion in 2015, and \$318 million in 2014 for the purchase and retirement of 9.2 million, 11.3 million, and 3.1 million shares, respectively.
+On August 1, 2012, our Board of Directors authorized the repurchase of up to an additional 50 million shares of Common Stock through December 31, 2017, and 14.7 million shares remain under this authority as of December 31, 2016.
 The timing and volume of future share repurchases will be guided by our assessment of market conditions and other pertinent factors.
 Any near-term purchases under the program are expected to be made with internally generated cash, cash on hand, or proceeds from borrowings.